-Everyday uniform includes navy pants and a burgundy polo shirt or white shirt, navy socks, black shoes and a V-neck burgundy vest or fleece with the SLA insignia.
+Everyday uniform includes navy pants and a blue polo shirt or white shirt, navy socks, black shoes and a V-neck navy with the SLA insignia.
 For additional warmth, students may wear their school hoodies.
-In warm weather, the burgundy golf shirt and Bermuda length uniform shorts may be worn instead of the white shirt and vest.
-Dress uniform is required to be worn on Wednesday of each week as well as for school excursions and special functions.
+In warm weather, the baby blue golf shirt and Bermuda length uniform shorts may be worn instead of the white shirt and vest.
+Dress uniform is required to be worn at all special events and will be indicated via notice through email, FACEBOOK and agendas.
 Vest and tie must be included.
 Belts should always be worn when pants have belt-loops.